Your baby's sweet smile is irresistible, but when whitish flakes suddenly appear on their scalp, you start to worry.

 - From the third month of life

-- appears in the form of yellowish or whitish, greasy scales on the scalp
+- appears as yellowish or whitish, greasy scales on the scalp

-- can extend to the eyebrows, the edge of the diaper and behind the ears
+- It can spread to the eyebrows, the edge of the diaper, and behind the ears.

 - Within the first month of life

-- resembles cradle cap, but the scales are often smaller and finer.
-The scales are greasy and soft
+- It resembles cradle cap, however the scales are often smaller and finer.

-- can also occur in the eyebrows and behind the ears
+- It can also occur in the eyebrows and behind the ears.

 Cradle cap: